-PayPal Nigeria: How to Open a PayPal Account in Nigeria (That Sends and Receives Money)
+How to Easily Open a PayPal Account in Nigeria (and Verify It)

-How can I open a PayPal account in Nigeria, Is PayPal available for Nigerians, can I send and receive funds using PayPal in Nigeria and a whole lots of queries related to “PayPal Nigeria” are trending on search engines till this moment.
+How can I open a PayPal account in Nigeria, Is PayPal available for Nigerians, Can I send and receive funds using PayPal in Nigeria A lot of queries related to “PayPal Nigeria” are trending on search engines till this moment.

 But whatever the case may be, I will teach you right in this blog post how to create your own PayPal account in Nigeria that sends and receives funds.

-In case you’re just hearing the term “PayPal“, it’s a world most popular method of payment used and accepted by many countries across the globe.
+In case you’re just hearing the term “PayPal“, it’s the world’s most popular method of payment used and accepted by many countries across the globe.

-With PayPal account, you can receive money from people living abroad (US, UK, Canada, India etc) and you will not provide them details of your Nigeria bank account.
-All you need to do in order to receive money from people through PayPal within and outside Nigeria is to provide them your email address as used in the PayPal Account creation.
+With a PayPal account, you can receive money from people living abroad (US, UK, Canada, India, etc.) and you will not provide them details of your Nigeria bank account.
+All you need to do in order to receive money from people through PayPal within and outside Nigeria is to provide them with your email address as used in the PayPal Account creation.

-But unfortunately, PayPal haven’t support users from Nigeria and this has become a major threat to making money online in the country because most of these online business requires PayPal for funds withdrawal.
+Unfortunately, PayPal doesn’t support users from Nigeria and this has become a major threat to making money online in the country because most of these online business requires PayPal for funds withdrawal.

 But PayPal is gradually considering us but many of us in Nigeria still face some difficulties opening a PayPal account that sends and receives money efficiently.

-The PayPal’s consideration on Nigerians is not that okay because most Nigerians with PayPal account are unable to make money online due to the fact that a Nigerian PayPal account can only not send or receive money conveniently and accurately.
+PayPal’s consideration of Nigerians is not that okay because most Nigerians with PayPal accounts are unable to make money online due to the fact that a Nigerian PayPal account can not send or receive money conveniently and accurately.

 But, this post seeks to enlighten Nigerians who intend to make money online on the official procedure for opening a PayPal account in Nigeria that sends and receives money.